 Stress is one of the emotions that many people have trouble channeling in a productive manner.
 Because of this, dreams may be one of the only opportunities for the body to work through those feelings.

-One hypothesized that stress and trauma from childhood can cause recurring nightmares later in life.
-Anxiety and depression can cause nightmares, as well.
-These nightmares may include situations related to self-worth, disease relapse, and for some, even panic attacks.
+One study hypothesized that stress and trauma from childhood can cause recurring nightmares later in life.

-of people with post-traumatic stress disorder (PTSD) experience nightmares.
-PTSD is one of the primary causes of recurring nightmares in adults.
+Up to 71 percent of people with post-traumatic stress disorder (PTSD) experience nightmares.

 One of the most common symptoms of PTSD is “re-experiencing,” or having flashbacks to traumatic event or events.
 Sometimes these flashbacks can manifest as nightmares.
 For people with PTSD, recurring nightmares can have a variety of negative effects, including: